-Does your chair sink down throughout the work day?
-Is it difficult for you to adjust your chair either up or down?
-If you are having these issues, you may need to replace the gas cylinder on your office chair in order to get it to function properly once again.
-This is actually a pretty simple process.
-Materials you will need:
+Does your chair sink throughout the work day?
+Is it difficult to adjust your chair up and down?
+If so, you may need to replace the gas cylinder on your office chair to make it function properly again.
+Read on to learn how to replace your office chair cylinder.

-- WD-40—only necessary for older chairs or when you are having a difficult time removing parts of the chair.
+WD-40 (Only necessary for older chairs or when you're having difficulty removing parts of the chair.)

-Step 4: Now that the cylinder has been removed, you can replace it with the new one.
+Now that the hydraulic cylinder has been removed, you can replace it with the new one.
 Insert the bottom of the cylinder into the center of the chair base.

-Step 5: Carefully lift both the chair base and the chair cylinder into the chair mechanism.
-The parts will then fasten on their own.
-See the video above in order to see the steps in action.
+Carefully lift both the chair base and the chair cylinder into the chair mechanism.
+The parts will fasten on their own.